 A cacophony of..’What’s wrong?
 Do you not like the rides?
 Do you get sick on rides?
 “OMG, I used to throw up every time I rode the Jet Star and…”

-Our new hometown besties were hurling so many questions and stories at me, I started to feel REALLY feel woozy.
-Finally, with a look of approval from me, one of my friends chimed in and started to give a quick synopsis of my situation – then another chimed in, and soon the whole ‘Monty’ was out and swinging.
+Our new hometown besties were hurling so many questions and stories at me, I started to feel REALLY woozy.
+Finally, with a look of approval from me, one of my friends chimed in and started to give a quick synopsis of my situation – then another chimed in, and soon the Full Monty was out and swinging like a pendulum.

-One of the hometown guys, who I actually had a crush on for about 5 minutes when I was 14, stepped forward, very close to me..
+One of the hometown guys, whom I actually had a crush on for about 3 days when I was 14, stepped forward, very close to me.
+He smelled like pot.
+Scratch that, reeked of pot.

 “As a guy, I’m going to give you a little advice.
-We don’t care if you’re not tan or wearing a ratty t-shirt, ok?”
+We don’t care if you’re not tan or wearing a ratty t-shirt, okay?”
 THEN…

-That second gem of advice hit me like a rock in the head.
+That second gem of advice hit me like a boulder to the cranium.
 Suddenly I was completely sober.
+This was the sagest advice ever.
+Suddenly, my fear evaporated and I needed to see him now, ugly or not.

 Part 7 coming in a few very short days!